STAT325-S24/HistoryAmherstCollege/README.md

     6 Sabbath      49

 The above table shows us the 6 most common names in the book.
-Some familiar ones immediately pop out, such as Hitchcock, the eponym of the “Hitchcock Residence Hall” and a founding member of the American Statistical Association.
+Some familiar ones immediately pop out, such as President Hitchcock, the eponym of the “Hitchcock Residence Hall” and a founding member of the American Statistical Association.

+`sabbath` is listed incorrectly as a person.

 ``` r
 history_anno$token |>